 It’s a built-in survival instinct of your brain to avoid pain – emotional or physical – to ensure your safety and survival.
 A part of your brain, the amygdala, learns from painful and fearful experiences so that it can steer you clear of anything it perceives as a danger in the future.

 Research shows that the amygdala plays a crucial role in the formation and storage of emotional memories, resulting in what’s called “emotional learning.”
 While both positive and negative emotional memory storage is facilitated by the amygdala, studies confirm that it pays special attention to what it considers threats, which leads to “fear conditioning.”
 In order to build a more resilient brain, you have to teach it to consciously override this fear conditioning.
+You might choose to do this through life coaching, for example

 Because your brain is actually built to resist efforts to unlearn the fear response, changing these patterns isn’t easy, but it can be done.
 Becoming more mindful, getting comfortable with uncertainty, and even welcoming and leaning into “the bad” as suggested above can help your brain learn new ways of responding.